CSCfi/csc-user-guide/docs/apps/amber.md

     scripts distributed with AmberTools.
 These are not available in the older modules, nor on LUMI.

-Molecular dynamics jobs are best run with `pmemd.CUDA`.
+Molecular dynamics jobs are best run with `pmemd.cuda`.
 They are much faster on GPUs than on CPUs.
-Please note that using `pmemd.CUDA` requires a module with the `-cuda` extension.
-Similarly, [on LUMI](#amber-on-lumi) one should use `pmemd.hip` (or `pmemd.hip.MPI` for multi-GPU simulations), which requires loading a module with the `-gpu` extension.
+Please note that using `pmemd.cuda` requires a module with the `-cuda` extension.
+Similarly, on LUMI one should use `pmemd.hip` (or `pmemd.hip.MPI` for multi-GPU simulations), which requires loading a module with the `-gpu` extension.

 !!! warning "Note"
     Run only GPU aware binaries in the GPU partitions.
 If you're unsure,